-You need three things to make a flame, fuel, oxygen and ignition.
-If you have ever made a potato cannon you understand this lesson well.
-Too much air in the combustion chamber and your spud doesn’t launch with the pizzaz you expect, too much fuel, well, bad things can happen (boom).
-Side note: I’ve found that White Rain hairspray makes the best fuel source.
+You need three things to make a combustion: fuel, oxygen and ignition.
+If you've ever made a potato cannon, you understand this lesson well.
+Too much air in the combustion chamber and your spud doesn’t launch with the pizzaz you expect; too much fuel and, well, bad things can happen (boom).
+Side note: I’ve found that Aqua Net hairspray makes the best fuel source.
 To achieve the best launch, you have to strike the perfect balance between fuel and air in the chamber.

 The same is also true with steam boilers.
 In order to achieve optimum efficiency, your boiler has to be tuned with the proper air/fuel mixture.Too much O2 in your boiler results in the boiler running inefficiently.
 Too much fuel in your boiler and catastrophic failure can occur.

 • Flame quenching

 • Furnace cooling

-- Reduced efficiency
+• Reduced efficiency

-Parallel positioning systems – with integrated flame management.
+Parallel positioning systems with integrated flame management.
 This allows old technologies to be as efficient as they can be.

-Utilizing a pre-mix technology achieves an 85% fuel air premix, making fuel air adjustments easier.
+Utilizing a pre-mix technology achieves an 85% fuel/air premix, making fuel/air adjustments easier.
 Premix technologies also allow your boiler to achieve and maintain a 3% O2 output which greatly improves turndown ratios – meaning you can make steam more immediately while realizing significant fuel savings.